contao/docs-archive/api/hooks/compileArticle.md

 # compileArticle

 The `compileArticle` hook is triggered after the article module has been compiled.
-It passes the template object, the module configuration, and the module object as arguments and expects no return value.
+It passes the template object, the module configuration, and the module object as arguments and does not expect a return value.
 It can be used e.g. to add additional data to the template.
 > **tag** It is available from version 3.5.0.